aliaksander-samuseu/docs-3.0.1/source/admin-guide/openid-connect.md

 information (or "claims") about that person.
 For more information, see [http://openid.net/connect](http://openid.net/connect)

-It's handy to know some OpenID Connect jargon:
+It's handy to know some OpenID Connect terminology:

 - The *end user* or *subject* is the person being authenticated.